wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 			# display the form to enter details.
 	        form = CategoryForm()

-	    # Will handle the bad form (or form details), new form or no form supplied cases.
+	    # Will handle the bad form, new form, or
+		# no form supplied cases.
 	    # Render the form with error messages (if any).
 	    return render(request, 'rango/add_category.html', {'form': form})